mobify/workshop--descript/README.md

-# Step 1: Insert a Script
+# Step 3: Insert a New Script

 For this task we are going to insert a script immediately after another one.
 We have a script that we'd like to insert only for the category pages, so we now have to include descript in `/app/pages/category/view.js`.